By Glen C. Strathy

 Apart from his structural model, Syd Field offers a lot of other helpful writing advice.

-For instance, he advocates the using of index cards to work out the order of plot events (something I find also very helpful).
+For instance, he advocates using index cards to work out the order of plot events (something I find also very helpful).
 He even goes as far as to suggest an ideal number of events/scenes (14 per act in a 4-act structure).
 And he gives sound tips on the processes of creating characters, scenes, and sequences.

 In addition to specific advice for screenwriters (such as formatting) Field offers tips on how to develop good writing routines, how to work with a co-writer, and how to deal with the kinds of self-criticism that all writers suffer from.